 Michael E. Finnerty

 Mike Finnerty joined the YIO in 2000.
 His main areas of focus are real estate, derivatives activities, and debt financings.
 Prior to his time at Yale, Mike worked at Lehman Brothers in the Public Finance Division concentrating on higher education clients.
-He presently serves on the Hartwick College Investment Committee and the Yale-New Haven Health Services Corporation System Investment Committee.
-He advises the Yale-New Haven Hospital on its debt financing and derivatives activities.
+He presently serves on the Hartwick College Board of Trustees and the Yale-New Haven Health Services Corporation System Investment Committee.
 Mike graduated with a Bachelor of Arts in Business Administration from Hartwick College in 1992 and earned an M.B.A. with honors from Boston University in 1998.
 Mike has taken a temporary leave of absence from the Stock Jocks to pursue a career as his son Patrick's little league coach.

 Patrick K. Sherwood '13 MBA

 Patrick Sherwood joined the YIO in 2013, after graduating from the Yale School of Management with an M.B.A.
-He works on the natural resources and foreign equity portfolios.
+He works on the natural resources portfolio.
 Patrick and his strong throwing arm can be found in the outfield.

 Celeste P. Benson